cl-test-grid/cl-test-grid/sptm/README.md

 ### Concurrency Control

-In cl-prevalence transactions in different application threads may be serialized using global lock.
+In cl-prevalence transactions in different application threads may be serialized using global lock aquired by the `execute-transaction` function, effectively serializing the transactions (which remains fast, as appending to a file is a very quick operation).

 But in SPTM the transactions are executed in different processes running on different machines over Internet.
 How to synchronize them?